 Named one of NASCAR’s 50 Greatest Drivers, Richard collected a record 126 poles, a record 139 short-track wins and over 700 Top-10 finishes in 1,185 starts.
 And his last and most-publicized victory took place at Daytona International Speedway on July 4, 1984, when he won the Firecracker 400 in his Mike Curb-owned red and Petty Blue No. 43 STP Pontiac in front of Ronald Reagan, the first sitting President of the United States to witness a NASCAR race.

 Richard retired from driving after the Hooters 500 at Atlanta (Ga.)
 Motor Speedway on November 15, 1992, to be a full-time car owner.
 And when Petty Enterprises was sold in 2008 due to lack of sponsorship he began a new business association called Richard Petty Motorsports in Mooresville, North Carolina, that now fields cars – including No. 43s – in the Cup Series.

-If there had been no Richard Petty, someone would have had to invent him as no one has done as much for or meant as much to Stock Car Racing as the man known as “The King.”
+But if there had been no Richard Petty someone would have had to invent him as no one has done as much for or meant as much to Stock Car Racing as the man known as “The King.”